tsherif/simple-live-server/README.md

     watch: ["*.js", "*.html"],          // Array of paths to watch for reloading.
     ignore: ["scss", "my/templates"],   // Array of paths to ignore for reloading.
     logLevel: 2,                        // 0 = errors only, 1 = some, 2 = lots
-    poll: true                          // When true, use polling to watch files.
+    poll: true,                         // When true, use polling to watch files.
+    headers: {                          // Add headers to reponses.
+        "Cross-Origin-Opener-Policy": "same-origin",
+        "Cross-Origin-Embedder-Policy": "require-corp"
+    }
 };

 server.start(params);